Euskaltzaindia

-Euskaltzaindia (lit. 'group of keepers of the Basque language'; often translated Royal Academy of the Basque Language) is the official academic language regulatory institution which watches over the Basque language.
+Euskaltzaindia (lit. 'group of keepers of the Basque language'; Real Academia de la Lengua Vasca; Académie de la Langue Basque) is the official academic language regulatory institution which watches over the Basque language.
 It conducts research, seeks to protect the language, and establishes standards of use.
-It is known in Spanish as La Real Academia de la Lengua Vasca (being under the patronage of the Spanish monarchy, like the Real Academia Española) and in French as Académie de la Langue Basque.
+It is under the patronage of the Spanish monarchy (like the Real Academia Española) and has the status of a public non-profit organisation in France.

 Creation

 The Euskaltzaindia was established within the context of the Basque Renaissance (Euskal Pizkundea, 1876–1936) in the framework provided by the Congress of Basque Studies held in Oñati in 1918, at a time when the Basque language was being proclaimed as a central cultural value to be protected and promoted.
 Important figures from the 19th century had already demanded the setting-up of an academy in defence of the language (Ulibarri, 1832; Aizkibel, 1856; d'Abbadie and Duvoisin, 1862; Jose Manterola, 1880 and Artiñano, 1886), and it was during the first two decades of the 20th century when various entities – some scientific and others more popular ones – also emphasized the need for its immediate creation.
 The scientific contributions of major foreign figures (Louis Lucien Bonaparte, Van Eys, Hugo Schuchardt, Dodgson, Gavel, etc.) and from within the country (Arturo Campión, Azkue, Urquijo, etc.), as well as the express demand on the part of Basque language loyalist organisations (for example, Eusko Esnalea) created a favourable climate for the public authorities to take on the task of setting up the academy.

 The first initiative in this direction came from the provincial government of Biscay, which the other three provincial governments in the peninsular part of the Basque Country subsequently joined (1918), with articles of association being approved and Euskaltzaindia being legally constituted in October 1919.
 One year later its journal Euskera was launched, the official organ for the publication of its rules and research work, which has survived to the present day.

 The current internal structure and organisation can be summarised as follows: the academy is governed by a ruling body composed of the chairman, deputy chairman, secretary and treasurer.
 The heads of the Research and Watchdog Sections are also members.
 Plenary sessions must be held at least once a month.
 Under current rules the academy has 24 full members and an unlimited number of associate members.
-The academy is present throughout the area where Basque is used, with a head office in Bilbao and regional offices in Bayonne (Baiona), Donostia-San Sebastián, Iruñea-Pamplona and Vitoria-Gasteiz.
+The academy is present throughout the area where Basque is used, with a head office in Bilbao and regional offices in Bayonne, San Sebastián, Pamplona and Vitoria-Gasteiz.